kevinsullivan/dmtl4/src/DMT1/Lectures/L07_predicateLogic/01_props_as_types.lean.md

-# Propositions as Types with Values as Proofs
+# Propositions as Types, Values as Truths by Proofs

 <!-- toc -->